Just to make it clear I am not a regular concert-goer, I just don’t have the budget nor get permission to go otherwise.

 Japanese bands performing in the UK are quite the rare occassion as most usually just perform in Japan or neighbouring Asian countries instead, with the occassional American tour.
 Luckily, I live in London so if there were a European tour then they are bound to stop over.

 ONE OK ROCK was the first rock concert I’ve been to, this was on December 16, 2014 @ The Electric Ballroom, Camden Town.
-It was an unforgettable experience, I had the post-concert blues for a good month and had flashbacks of my amazing time there.
+It was an unforgettable experience, I had the post-concert blues for a couple of months and had flashbacks of my amazing time there.
 I was super excited for this one.

 To sum it up: It was crazy rock madness.